samsquire/ideas4/README.md

  D.submit(item)
 ```

-# 135. Recursife Coordinations and decision portfolios and time allocation portfolio and recursive dividends
+# 135. Recursive Coordinations and decision portfolios and time allocation portfolio and recursive dividends

 There's 8 billion people on the planet.
 There's a solution through multidimensional space that provides profit or benefit for a large enough group of people through recursive effect.